daRk-ang3L07/My-Store/README.md

 - `src/`
   - `components/`: Contains reusable UI components.
   - `pages/`: Includes pages to display and operate content.

+## How to run?
+   - npm install
+   - npm start

 ## Conclusion
-The Fake Store Project provides an opportunity to build a fictional online store using.
+The My Store Project provides an opportunity to build a fictional online store using.
 It aims to create a responsive user interface, implement authentication and authorization, integrate a shopping cart.

 [Back to top](#fake-store-project)